 O. Dredged material, admixtures, products, or any other materials at an acceptable use project shall be managed at all times to prevent migration in stormwater runoff, and control odors and dust generation per conditions as specified by the Department in the AUD.

-P. Dredged material, admixtures, products, or any other materials that cannot be used at the acceptable use project in accordance with the AUD are solid wastes, and those wastes as well as any other specific wastes produced at the project site shall be managed as solid waste pursuant to the Solid Waste Management Act, 13:1E-1 et seq.
-Use of these wastes at the acceptable use site or off site must be approved in advance by the Department pursuant to the Department's beneficial use regulations at 7:26-1.7(g).
+P. Dredged material, admixtures, products, or any other materials that cannot be used at the acceptable use project in accordance with the AUD are solid wastes, and those wastes as well as any other specific wastes produced at the project site shall be managed as solid waste pursuant to the Solid Waste Management Act, N.J.S.A.
+13:1E-1 et seq.
+Use of these wastes at the acceptable use site or off site must be approved in advance by the Department pursuant to the Department's beneficial use regulations at N.J.A.C.
+7:26-1.7(g).

 V. LIMITATIONS and COMPLIANCE